rotki/action-job-checker/README.md

 - `[skip py tests]` will not run the python backend tests regardless of the change status of the monitored directory.
 - `[run nft py tests]` will set the `test_environment` output to `nft`.
 - `[run all py tests]` will set the `test_environment` output flag to `nightly`

+## PR Label Support

+The action supports skipping all tasks if a PR has a specific label:

+- The `skip_label` parameter defines which PR label will cause all tasks to be skipped
+- Default value is `skip ci` if not specified
+- This provides an alternative way to skip CI tasks without requiring commit message changes